erik-brockbank/estimation_drift/README.md

 ## Experiment
 All experiment code is in `/src`
-- Note the transition from python2 to python3 was, well, a bit unsuccessful.
-The code is readable to get a sense of how we ran the experiment, but may require some tweaking to run in your environment
+- Note the transition from python2 to python3 was, well, a bit unsuccessful...
+- The code is readable to get a sense of how we ran the experiment, but may require some tweaking to run in your environment